froriz5/ClickableTextViewLinks/README.md

 # ClickableTextViewLinks
 TextView enhancement allowing the ability to set click listeners to one or more substrings in the textview.
+This class extends TextView and exposes methods to create Clickable Spans on different Substrings of the TextView's text.

 <img src="ExampleActivity.png" width=200px></img>